 Searching for a page

-The Episerver CMS SearchDataSource web control is a flexible web control enabling different types of searches in an Episerver CMS website.
-It can support text and property searches, and you can apply criteria to both types of searches.
+The Episerver CMS SearchDataSource web control is a flexible web control which supports property searches, and you can apply different criteria to the search functionality.

 From code-behind files, you also can call the FindPagesWithCriteria() method of the EPiServer.DataFactory class to perform property-based searches.
 The FindPagesWithCriteria method is used by the SearchDataSource control when you perform a property-based search.